candid82/joker/DEVELOPER.md

 # Developer Notes

 These notes are intended for developers working on the internals of Joker itself.
 They are not comprehensive.
+For the bytecode evaluator, see [VM implementation status](VM.md).

 ## Library Code (Namespaces)